raveendra180821/devTinder/gitCommands.md

     Git uses these details to record who made each change.
 ----------------------------------------------------------------------

--> To permanantly remove the .git from loacal (it permanently deletes the entire Git history and all commit data from your local repository.)
+-> TO PERMANANTLY REMOVE THE .GIT FROM LOACAL (it permanently deletes the entire Git history and all commit data from your local repository.)
     > rm -rf .git

      Deletes the hidden .git folder from your project directory.